 VW ELECTRIC VAN

-In an effort to fulfill a utilitarian purpose as well as an “emotional” one, Volkswagen has showed off a Volkswagen ID BUZZ CARGO.
+In an effort to fulfill a utilitarian purpose as well as an “emotional” one, Volkswagen has showed off a Volkswagen ID BUZZ CARGO, a Volkswagen electric van.
 This version of the VW electric microbus is built to serve as a cargo van.
 Some of the differences from the regular ID BUZZ include: a four-inch longer body, solar panels on the roof that add about 9 miles of range a day, no sliding doors, and 240-volt power outlets for power tools.
 The ID BUZZ CARGO features the same 111 kWh battery, but only has a single 201 hp motor for the rear wheels.
-The estimated range is 340 miles based on the WLTP cycle.
+The Volkswagen electric van range is estimated at 340 miles based on the WLTP cycle.
 Volkswagen states that the electric cargo van could launch in Europe as soon as 2022 and are still undecided about bringing it to the United States.
 The Volkswagen electric van price has also never been mentioned and it could go either direction as a commercial vehicle.

 VW CHARGING STATIONS